tsuru/docs/src/user_guides/deploy_nodejs_apps.md

 Let's deploy our application with command

 ```
-tsuru app deploy -a blog .
+tsuru app deploy -a myapp .
 ```